Get

 Gamekeepers on country estates needed a specialized guardian in the 1800s since a surge in poaching gave wealthy landowners frequent issues.
 To fit the bill, breeders developed a Mastiff/Bulldog blend.

-The powerful Bullmastiff operated efficiently to stalk, quickly pursue, and restrain their target without causing unnecessary harm.
+The powerful Bullmastiff was bred to track, intercept, and physically hold intruders until help arrived, without causing unnecessary harm.
 Although their poacher-battling days are long behind them, many of those traits persist in today’s Bullmastiffs.

 6. Irish Wolfhound